Ali Stroker: Advocacy

 Stroker co-chaired an awards luncheon in 2016 for Women Who Care, which supports United Cerebral Palsy of New York City.
 She is a founding member of Be More Heroic, an anti-bullying campaign which tours the country connecting with thousands of students each year.
 She has gone to South Africa with ARTS InsideOut where she has held theater classes and workshops for women and children affected by AIDS.

 Personal life

 Stroker is bisexual and dated fellow The Glee Project contestant Dani Shay from 2012 to 2015.

-Stroker attended the 2019 Tony Awards with her then-boyfriend (now husband), theater director and actor David Perlow.
-She and Perlow reconnected in 2015 and are founding directors of ATTENTIONTheatre.
+Stroker attended the 2019 Tony Awards with theater director and actor David Perlow.
+She and Perlow reconnected in 2015 after meeting in college and are founding directors of ATTENTIONTheatre.
+They married in July 2021 and had a child together in late 2022.